The Unfulfilled Promise of Formative Assessment

 Fulfilling the Promise

-Formative assessment can, and should, play a crucial role in supporting student-centered learning.
-By thinking outside the box, educators can can design transformative learning experiences.
-In order for formative assessment to be successful, though, all stakeholders must reconsider assumptions about learning.
+Formative assessment can, and should, play a crucial role in student-centered learning.
+For formative assessment to work, all stakeholders must reconsider assumptions about learning.